 Alice Maggio is the Executive Director at BerkShares, Inc., as well as Director of Programs at the Schumacher Center for a New Economics.
 Since 2012 she has worked with the board of BerkShares to continue to the currency as a tool for local economic development.
 She has also become a national and international advocate for non-profit, place-based currencies.
 She was interviewed by Paul Solmon for a story on the PBS NewsHour entitled “What’s Minted in Berkshire County Stays There: Finding Reward in Local Currency,” as well as stories by Al Jazeera America and Truthatlas.com.
 In 2014 she was interviewed by Henry Rollins for an episode of his History Channel show called "Ten Things You Don't Know About Money.”
-She has represented BerkShares at numerous conferences, including at the Left Forum in New York City and at the 2nd International Conference on Complementary Currency Systems in the Hague.
+She has represented BerkShares at numerous conferences, including at the Left Forum in New York City, the 2nd International Conference on Complementary Currency Systems in the Hague, and the 4th International Conference on Social and Complementary Currencies in Barcelona.

 Contact Alice at [email protected].